72T Distributions: How to Take Early Withdrawals from your IRA

 How to Take Early Withdrawals from your IRA with 72T Distributions

+In this article, we examine 72T distributions.
 It’s no secret that Uncle Sam wants you to save for retirement.
 With IRAs, Roth IRAs, and 401(k)s, you can defer or avoid a lot of tax by stashing away money early and letting it compound over time.

 The only catch is that you need to leave the money in those accounts until you reach age 59½.
 Otherwise, you get hit with a hefty ten percent penalty in addition to the income tax owed on the withdrawal amount.